Travon Walker, an up-and-coming prospect from Georgia, plans to see Clemson after being offered by the Tigers this year.

 “I’ll probably narrow it down to like my top five at the end of my junior year,” he said.

 As a sophomore, Walker totaled 70 tackles, five sacks, four forced fumbles and an interception.
-He was also the starting forward on his school’s state championship team this season.
+He was also the starting forward on his school’s state championship team last season.